SuriyaMohan89/hotel_priceline_api_ui/README.md

 # Hotel Grid UI using Priceline API

 This is UI only project with a jab at adaptive UI and flex and bootstrap.
-The input comes from a static priceline API and the UI is rendered using the grid layout.
+The input comes from a static priceline API and the UI is rendered using the Bootstrap layout.

 ## Getting Started